kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0048 Registration and marking requirements for small unmanned aircraft.md

 ### §48.1   Applicability.

-\(a\) This part provides registration and identification requirements for small unmanned aircraft that are part of a small unmanned aircraft system as defined in §1.1 of this chapter.
+\(a\) This part provides registration and identification requirements for small unmanned aircraft that are part of a small unmanned aircraft system as defined in [[Volume 1/A Definitions and general requirements/0001 Definitions and abbreviations.md#§1.1   General definitions.|§1.1]] of this chapter.

 \(b\) Small unmanned aircraft eligible for registration in the United States must be registered and identified in accordance with either: